sjsyrek/maryamyriameliamurphies.js/README.md

 - `npm run build` Test and compile.
 - `npm run lint` Run ESlint on all files imported into `/source/index.js`.

-These commands require certain npm packages.
+These commands require that you have certain npm packages installed.
 See below.

 ### Description